r-wells/reach-truckmaps/README.md

 Please make sure you have [Node installed](https://nodejs.org/en/) as well as local mongodb running on localhost port 27107 [Install Mongo](https://docs.mongodb.com/guides/server/install/)

-To access the mongodb instance, you'll need to add a config folder (see assets sent) as well as a .env file to the backend-service root directory, as well as a .env file to the map-service root directory.
+To access the mongodb instance, you'll need to add a config folder as well as a .env file to the backend-service root directory, as well as a .env file to the map-service root directory.

+You can get these assets from the dropbox link sent to hiring@atob.com, they are organized into the appropriate folders there.

 ## Installation